-In a stunning turn of events, Saudi Pro League (SPL) clubs have set the football world ablaze with a breathtaking spending spree of nearly one billion dollars during their recent transfer window, concluding on September 7th.
+In a stunning turn of events, Saudi Pro League (SPL) clubs have set the football world ablaze with a breathtaking spending spree of nearly one billion dollars during their recent transfer window, concluding in late 2023.

 This unprecedented splurge caters to domestic competition onto the global stage by luring some of the planet’s most celebrated players.
 Deloitte’s analysis has revealed that the Saudi clubs’ extravagant outlay of $957 million has eclipsed the expenditures of four out of Europe’s ‘big five’ leagues, with only the Premier League in England surpassing their lavish spending.